 HCL: There’s a powerful quote that says, “You can’t be what you can’t see,” and we think there’s so much truth in that.
 Increased visibility and positive representation in mass media have the ability to impact entire generations by shaping our understanding of what we can be, while also shaping the way we’re seen and understood by society at large.

 What are some of the things we can look forward to in the near future from the magazine?

-PAL: Our upcoming Fall 2019 issue will explore the theme of Sound, touching on everything from music to the diverse definitions of ‘sound’ across the Asian American collective.
+PAL: Our upcoming Spring 2020 issue will explore the theme of Sound, touching on everything from music to the diverse definitions of ‘sound’ across the Asian American collective.
 We’re also looking to launch a podcast in the upcoming year!